tred237/phase-3-sinatra-react-project/README.md

-# My Training Catalog Back-End
+# My Personal Training Catalog Back-End

 This back uses Ruby and Sinatra to feed the front-end of the [My Training Catalog](https://github.com/tred237/my-app-frontend) app.